lahieb/lahieb/README.md

 - 👋 Hi, I’m @lahieb
-- 👀 I’m interested in computer, politics & science
+- 👀 I’m interested in computer,science & Football ⚽️
 - 🌱 I’m currently learning python & C++
+-  🖥️ Experienced in PowerBI , DAX & Dataviz
 - 💞️ I’m looking to collaborate on drakes new album
 - 📫 How to reach me on insta: Lahieb